-Virtual Learning Bites are short efforts taking about 2 hours to be spent over a period of a calendar month.
+Virtual Learning Bites are short efforts taking about 2 hours to be spent.
 Each ‘bite’ covers a technique or concept that can be absorbed on its own.
 The participant learns a tool and is then able to apply it in business practice.
 A ‘bite’ thus has standalone value.

 Each bite consists of: